abilandz/NAT3054/Lecture_2/git.md

 #### Quick setup of standalone local repository <a name="quick.setup.of.standalone.local.repository"></a>

 This is the simplest Git workflow, and corresponds to the case when the whole project development will take place on the same computer.
-Only the standalone local Git repository is needed on that computer for that project, and the Git workflow for this case can be established as follows:
+Only the standalone local Git repository is needed on that computer for the project, and the Git workflow for this case can be established as follows:

 ```bash
 # initialize Git repository for some local directory: